Hecatron-Forks/amaranth/docs/content/Platform/quicklogic.md

 # Quicklogic

-The {class}`QuicklogicPlatform` class provides a base platform to support Quicklogic toolchains.
+The [QuicklogicPlatform][amaranth.vendor._quicklogic.QuicklogicPlatform] class provides a base platform to support Quicklogic toolchains.

 The Symbiflow toolchain is supported.